FrozenNL/Retro2VitaBubble/readme.txt

 For some extensions (iso, chd, cue) you need to alter the ini file since they are used by multiple systems, you can't simply process two of those extensions at the same time, you have to alter the ini file and asign different cores for it and add those systems 1 by 1 in the _IN folder, create VPK, move the VPK from the _OUT folder  otherwise RetroArch do not know what to do with it since a wrong core is assigned to it.
+By default those extensions are disabled.

 You can add custom images for: